darayuthhang/ReadAndShowFile-In-C-Using-Array-of-Structure/README.md

 ## What is it about?

 How To Implentment Array of Structure type in C Programing by reading File , and print out to console.
-With the fixed-array of 10, but you can change as many array as you Like depending your data-text
+With the fixed-array of 10, but you can change as many array as you Like depending your data-text.

 ----------------------------------------------------------------------------------------------------------